A-Guy-Named-Guy/Dance-With-The-Dead-Source/README.md

 This is the source code for Friday Night Funkin - Dancing With the Dead!
 (VS Sophia) mod.
 Feel free to snoop around in here, there's some bonus goodies in the first art folder, around where you'd formerly find the FlashFiles.

+The entire source code is here, I think.
+At the very least you can take a look at the important files, decent chance this could compile.

 # Credits
 ### Friday Night Funkin'
  - [ninjamuffin99](https://twitter.com/ninja_muffin99) - Programming